Polsulpicien/Polsulpicien/README.md

 👋 Hi, I’m [@Polsulpicien](https://github.com/Polsulpicien), I'm a french developer.
 I'm currently studying Computer Science.
-I mainly code in Python but I also know a few other languages which are listed bellow.
+I mainly code in Python but I also know a few other languages which are listed below.

 ## My Skills